ChristopherRush/BB-Evil-Genius/README.md

 BB-Evil-Genius
 ==============

-Software code for 30 BeagleBone Black proejcts for the Evil Genius
+Software code for 30 BeagleBone Black projects for the Evil Genius